casework/casework.github.io/readme.md

 This repository serves the website for https://caseontology.org.

-If you are interested in contributing the website and require a local environment for testing modications, see [contribute.md](https://github.com/casework/casework.github.io/blob/master/contribute.md).
+If you are interested in contributing to the website and require a local environment for testing modications, see [contribute.md](https://github.com/casework/casework.github.io/blob/master/contribute.md).